dbusteed/dbusteed.github.io/_posts/2021-08-01-monty-hall-simulation.md

   - Python
   - simulation
   - statistics
+excerpt: Demonstrating the Monty Hall problem with Python
+description: Demonstrating the Monty Hall problem with Python
 ---

-I recently rewatched a [video explaining the Monty Hall problem](https://www.youtube.com/watch?v=4Lb-6rxZxx0), and thought it would be fun to write a small Python program that proves that the less-than-obvious approach of switching your chosen door leads to higher probability of success.
+I recently watched a [video explaining the Monty Hall problem](https://www.youtube.com/watch?v=4Lb-6rxZxx0), and thought it would be fun to write a small Python program that proves that the less-than-obvious approach of switching your chosen door leads to higher probability of success.

 First, we'll need to bring in the necessary libraries:
 ```python